 Annual salary levels for senior employees are fixed in accordance with the overall principles set out in section 1.4.
 At Chief Executive, Executive Director and Assistant Director level and for other senior managers, they consist of a grade range which is determined locally by the Council.
-This grade range consists of several incremental salary points.
-Progression through to the top of the grade is dependent on annual performance ratings, until the top of the grade is reached.
+This grade range consists of several incremental salary points with annual progression through to the top of the grade